 - (1) Includes related party sales of \$440 for the year ended December 31, 2005. - (2) Includes costs of related party sales of \$314 for the year ended December 31, 2005. - (3) Includes related party amounts of \$337 (January 1, 2003 December 4, 2003), \$131 (December 5, 2003 December 31, 2003), \$1,324 (year ended December 31, 2004), \$176 (year ended December 31, 2005), and \$117 and \$0 (six months ended June 30, 2005 and 2006, respectively). - Basic and diluted earnings (loss) per share have been calculated in accordance with the Securities and Exchange Commission rules for initial public offerings which require that the weighted average shares calculation give retroactive effect to any changes in our capital structure.
-Therefore, weighted average shares for purposes of the basic and diluted earnings per share calculation have been adjusted to reflect the six-for-one stock split that occurred on October 25, 2006.
-After giving effect to the sale of all of 12,371,136 shares subject to the irrevocable standby stock purchase agreement with Thermo Funding Company and to the sale of up to 785,328 shares of common stock pursuant to our pre-emptive rights offering, as if such sales had occurred on December 5, 2003, diluted earnings per share would have increased (decreased) for the periods presented by: N/A, \$0.02; \$0; \$(0.05); \$(0.01); and \$(0.06); weighted average shares would have increased by: N/A; 13,156,464; 13,156,464; 13,156,464; 13,156,464; and 13,146,212.
-As of the date of this prospectus, Thermo Funding Company had purchased a total of 927,840 shares pursuant to the irrevocable standby stock purchase agreement; no shares had been sold pursuant to the pre-emptive rights offering. - (5) Prior to January 1, 2006, we and Predecessor were treated as a partnership for federal income tax purposes.
+Therefore, weighted average shares for purposes of the basic and diluted earnings per share calculation have been adjusted to reflect the six-for-one stock split we expect to effect immediately prior to this offering.
+Weighted average shares for purposes of the pro forma diluted per share calculations have also been adjusted to reflect the sale of all of the shares subject to the irrevocable standby stock purchase agreement with Thermo Funding Company and 785,328 shares of common stock pursuant to our preemptive rights offering as if such sales occurred on December 5, 2003. - (5) Prior to January 1, 2006, we and Predecessor were treated as a partnership for federal income tax purposes.
 A partnership passes through essentially all taxable income and losses to its partners or members and does not pay federal income taxes at the partnership level.
 Historical income tax expense consists mainly of foreign, state and local income taxes.
 On January 1, 2006, we elected to be taxed as a C corporation.
 For comparative purposes, we have included a pro forma provision for income taxes assuming we (or Predecessor) had been taxed as a C corporation for the year ended December 31, 2005 and the six months ended June 30, 2006.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Income Taxes" and Note 13 to our consolidated financial statements. - (6) Average monthly revenue per user measures service revenues per month divided by the average number of subscribers during that month.
 Average monthly revenue per user as so defined may not be similar to average monthly revenue per user as defined by other companies in our industry, is not a measurement under GAAP and should be considered in addition to, but not as a substitute for, the information contained in our statement of operations.
 We believe that average monthly revenue per user provides useful information concerning the appeal of our rate plans and service offerings and our performance in attracting and retaining high value customers. - (7) We define churn rate as the aggregate number of our retail subscribers (excluding Simplex customers and customers of the independent gateway operators) who cancel service during a month, divided by the average number of retail subscribers during the month.
 Others in our industry may calculate churn rate differently.
 Churn rate is not a measurement under GAAP and should be considered in addition to, but not as a substitute for, the information contained in our statement of operations.
 We believe that churn rate provides useful information concerning customer satisfaction with our services and products. - (8) EBITDA represents earnings before interest, income taxes, depreciation and amortization.
 EBITDA does not represent and should not be considered as an alternative to GAAP measurements, such as net income, and our calculations thereof may not be comparable to similarly entitled measures reported by other companies.